Peregrine boss Wasendorf gets 50 years jail for fraud

 With an unusual empire including a Romanian property company and a glossy magazine, Wasendorf's ego stood out even in the rough and tumble world of the Chicago-based futures industry.

-He proudly underwrote big-name guest speakers at industry events and held private VIP receptions for them, and flashed a jewelled pinky ring.
-His favourite quote, according to his Facebook page, was, "If I wanted patience, I would buy it."
+He proudly underwrote big-name guest speakers at industry events and held private VIP receptions for them, and flashed a jeweled pinky ring.
+His favorite quote, according to his Facebook page, was, "If I wanted patience, I would buy it."

 U.S. prosecutors said the large financial loss, the sophisticated nature of the crime, and the sheer number of victims justified Wasendorf spending the rest of his life behind bars.